Autoura/SahraInterview/README.md

 ## Ask us to build your Furhat skill

-We at [Autoura](https://www.autoura.com) are a startup operating tourism, leisure & hospitality experiences using AI characters (i.e. our own Sahra AI companion but also brand characters).
+We at [Autoura](https://www.autoura.com) are a digital experience platform (DXP) operating tourism, leisure & hospitality experiences using AI characters (i.e. our own Sahra AI companion but also brand characters).

 We can build [Furhat](https://furhatrobotics.com/) robot skills for you.
 We are not cheap, but we get it done.